peteroupc/peteroupc.github.io/colorgen.md

 When computing the weighted geometric mean of several reflectance curves, all the numbers passed at once to the `WGM` function just given must be from the same wavelength.

-**Notes:**
+> **Notes:**
-- Finding a _representative_ reflectance curve for an arbitrary (companded) RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).
+> - Finding a _representative_ reflectance curve for an arbitrary (companded) RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).
 (Note that [widely varying reflectance curves](http://www.handprint.com/HP/WCL/color18a.html#ctprin38) can match the same RGB color.)
-- If the "reflectance curves" represent light passing through transmissive materials (such as light filters), rather than reflected from pigments, the [simple product](http://www.handprint.com/HP/WCL/color3.html#mixprofile) of those curves, rather than the geometric mean as given in step 2, yields the mixed curve of their mixture, according to B. MacEvoy.
+> - If the "reflectance curves" represent light passing through transmissive materials (such as light filters), rather than reflected from pigments, the [simple product](http://www.handprint.com/HP/WCL/color3.html#mixprofile) of those curves, rather than the geometric mean as given in step 2, yields the mixed curve of their mixture, according to B. MacEvoy.
-- An alternative method of color formulation, based on the _Kubelka&ndash;Munk_ theory, uses two curves for each colorant: an _absorption coefficient_ curve (K curve) and a _scattering coefficient_ curve (S curve).
+> - An alternative method of color formulation, based on the _Kubelka&ndash;Munk_ theory, uses two curves for each colorant: an _absorption coefficient_ curve (K curve) and a _scattering coefficient_ curve (S curve).
 The ratio of absorption to scattering (_K/S_) has a simple relationship to reflectance factors in the Kubelka&ndash;Munk theory.
 The Python sample code implements the Kubelka&ndash;Munk equations.
 One way to predict a color formula using this theory is described in a 1985 thesis by E. Walowit.
 ISO 18314-2 is also a relevant document.

 <a id=Conclusion></a>
 ## Conclusion

 This page discussed many topics on color that are generally relevant in programming.

 Feel free to send comments.
 They may help improve this page.
 In particular, corrections to any method given on this page are welcome.

 I acknowledge&mdash;
 - the CodeProject user Mike-MadBadger, who suggested additional clarification on color spaces and color models,
 - "RawConvert" from the pixls.us discussion forum,
 - Elle Stone, and
 - Thomas Mansencal.

+The following topics may be added in the future based on reader interest:

+- The CAM02 color appearance model.
+- Color rendering metrics for light sources, including color rendering index (CRI) and the metrics given in TM-30-15 by the Illuminating Engineering Society.

 <a id=Questions_for_This_Document></a>
 ### Questions for This Document